hotblack86/CV/README.md

     in former employment.

 #### Teamwork
-  -	Duke of Edinburgh award required team skills as well as navigational skills during the hiking and camping.
+  - Makers really taught me the value of pair programming and agile processes.
+Our group projects involved daily standups,retros and checkins which help to unify the team.
+  For instance a fellow Maker and team member said:- "As a team we embraced Agile working processes and James was fully committed to this.
+I loved his measured and well thought out contributions at our stand ups, clear commit messages, and speedy responses to pull requests with really helpful messages.
+I'd be super happy if I ever had the opportunity to work with James again.”
   -	Organised the Harveys Brewery team one year for the Lewes raft race.
   This utilised leadership and teamwork skills as well as mechanical and woodwork skills (to build the raft).
+  -	Duke of Edinburgh award required team skills as well as navigational skills during the hiking and camping.
   - I'm comfortable adapting to whichever team role is required by a particular environment, whether that be leading or taking instruction from others.